ryco117/distort-server/docs/README.md

     - This response code is returned if and only if the request was performed without error
 <a name="400"></a>
 * **400** - Bad Request
-    - The client failed to specify required fields
+    - Required fields were missing
-    - ... fields were incorrectly formatted
+    - Fields were incorrectly formatted
-    - ... gave incorrect parameters for the specified action/request
+    - Gave incorrect parameters for the specified action/request.
+This can include errors such as leaving a group one does not belong to
 <a name="401"></a>
 * **401** - Unauthorized
-    - The client gave an incorrect authentication token
+    - Gave an incorrect authentication token
+    - Gave an incorrect account-creation signature
 <a name="403"></a>
 * **403** - Forbidden
-    - The client attempted to view/modify an account it cannot access
+    - Attempted to view/modify an account it cannot access
-    - ... attempted to authorize as an IPFS identity different from that of the connected IPFS node.
+    - Attempted to authorize as an IPFS identity different from that of the connected IPFS node.
 This is to ensure client knows their broadcasting identity
-    - ... attempted to disable the root account
+    - Attempted to disable the root account
+    - Attempted to remove an account as a non-root user
 <a name="404"></a>
 * **404** - Not Found
-    - The client attempted to access a resource that does not exist
-    - This can range from deleting a group that does not exist to updating an account which does not exist
-    - Enqueuing messages to a peer for whom there is no local certificate will return `404` since the required resource does not yet locally stored
+    - Attempted to enqueue a message to a peer for whom there is no local certificate
+    - Attempted to add peer for whom there is no local certificate
+    - Attempted to remove a peer for whom there is no local entry
+    - Attempted to update or delete a non-existent local account
+    - No DistoRt ID was found linked to the requested social-media identity
+    - Attempted to verify signature of peer for whom there is no local certificate
 <a name="500"></a>
 * **500** - Internal Server Error
     - An internal server error occurred and caused the request to be abandoned prematurely